 And if you want an amazing generic-word domain name to make your brand look 10 times better on the internet, and someone else is using it, then you have to be prepared to pay that sort of money to acquire it.

-Extra special thanks for out to the fair and just decision and work put in by Panelists: The Hon.
+Extra special thanks go out to the fair and just decision and work put in by WIPO Panelists: The Hon.
 Neil Brown Q.C.(,) Matthew Kennedy and Sebastian M. W. Hughes.

 You can read the full decision and more at the following locations: